groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/00_Introduction.md

 This chapter will describe the conditional and looping statements and discuss how and where the `break` and `continue` branching statements fit in.

+The `try-catch-finally` statement will be explored in the "Exceptions" chapter.

 The `return` statement will be explored in the "Methods and Closures" chapter.